txdat/notes/obsidian/engineering/system-design/distributed-system-practitioners.md

 		- coordinator waits commit quorum of ACK because of recovery protocol requirement
 			- for the recovery works correctly (participant queries a quorum of participants to determine transaction outcome), a quorum of participants must know the commit decision before coordinator considers transaction done
 	- termination protocol
-		- fires when a participant times out waiting for coordinator message
+		- fires when a participant times out waiting for coordinator message. it elects a new coordinator, which queries peer states and **must reach a quorum of responses** — if it cannot, it stays blocked (this is the price of safety under partition)
-			- PREPARED
-				- all PREPARED -> ABORT
-				- any PRE-COMMITTED/COMMITTED -> COMMIT
+			- any COMMITTED -> COMMIT (terminal state already reached)
-			- PRE-COMMITTED
+			- any ABORTED -> ABORT (terminal state already reached)
-				- any COMMITTED -> COMMIT
+			- any PRE-COMMITTED (rest PREPARED) -> drive the PREPARED nodes to PRE-COMMIT, then COMMIT once Vc is reached
+			- all PREPARED, and an abort quorum Va is reachable -> ABORT
-				- all PRE-COMMITTED/PREPARED -> COMMIT
+			- all INIT -> ABORT
-			- COMMITTED
 	- merge/recovery protocol
-		- failed participant P recovers
+		- failed participant P recovers, finds an in-doubt transaction in its WAL, and queries a quorum of peers. same decision table as termination
 			- any COMMITTED -> COMMIT
 			- any ABORTED -> ABORT
-			- all PRE-COMMITED -> COMMIT (a full prepare quorum was reached and coordinator had decided to commit)
+			- all PRE-COMMITTED -> COMMIT (a full prepare quorum was reached and coordinator had decided to commit)
 			- all PREPARED/INIT -> ABORT
+		- a node that cannot reach a quorum stays in-doubt and keeps its locks — it may **not** decide unilaterally

 ```
 NORMAL PATH: COMMIT PROTOCOL